 Canadian filmmaker, actor, writer, and producer Sarah Polley will be directing the film.
 The last novel she adapted for the screen—2022’s Women Talking, based on the 2018 novel of the same name by Miriam Toews—earned her the Academy Award for Best Adapted Screenplay.

-The film would mark Billie Eilish’s movie acting debut.
+The film will mark Billie Eilish’s movie acting debut.

 Eilish is already a two-time Oscar winner, having co-written original songs for Barbie and No Time to Die with her brother, Finneas.
-She’s also been on TV, making her acting debut in Donald Glover’s Swarm series about an obsessed fan, a role which earned her the People’s Choice Award for TV performance of the year and an Independent Spirit Award nod for best supporting performance in a new scripted series.
-She’s also co-directing her upcoming concert tour documentary with James Cameron.
+She’s also been on TV, making her acting debut in Donald Glover’s Swarm, a series about an obsessed fan, in a role that earned her the People’s Choice Award for TV performance of the year and an Independent Spirit Award nod for best supporting performance in a new scripted series.
+She’s also co-directed her recent concert tour documentary with James Cameron.

 Many The Bell Jar adaptations have come—and gone.